BruceLeeWoo/advanced-homework-5/README.md

  * Create an action creator called createProduct which will take in an product object and return an action with type = "CREATE_PRODUCT".
  * Change CategoryMenu to be a container and use mapStateToProps to get categories.
  * Make Products a container and mapStateToProps for products.
+ * Make Product a container and mapStateToProps for products.
  * Create a new page for making a new product.
     * Create a new class component CreateProduct.
     * Create a container for CreateProduct that mapsStateToProps for the categories and mapsDispatchToProps for createProduct.